Dolly Parton & Barry Gibb Create New Version Of Bee Gees’ “Words”

 Country and Americana artists such as Miranda Lambert, Keith Urban, and Sheryl Crow contributed to the project.
 Jason Isbell was given the honor of helping Barry record a previously unreleased song titled “Words of a Fool.”

 Barry released that song early to give fans a preview of the new album.

-Now that the album’s release week is here, Barry wanted to share another one of its collaborations.
+Once the album’s release week arrived, Barry wanted to share another one of its collaborations.
 He teamed with country superstar Dolly Parton to reinvent the Bee Gees’ megahit from 1968, “Words.”

 Dolly posted about the collaboration on social media:

 “I was honored when my dear friend @officialbarrygibb asked me to join him for a special version of ‘Words’ on his new album,” she said.

 View this post on Instagram

 Barry released a “visualizer” video to accompany his and Dolly’s new duet version of “Words.”
 Check out that clip and enjoy their duet below.